A Stabilized Mixed Finite Element Method for Thin Plate Splines Based on Biorthogonal Systems: Finite element problem

 where bilinear forms $\tilde A(\cdot,\cdot)$, $B(\cdot,\cdot)$ and $f(\cdot)$ are given by

-We recall that the mixed formulation of our problem is closely related to the mixed formulation of Mindlin--Reissner plate \cite{BF91,AB93,Bra96,AF97}, and hence we use some of the ideas presented in \cite{BF91,AB93} to analyze our problem.
+We recall that the mixed formulation of our problem is closely related to the mixed formulation of the Mindlin--Reissner plate \cite{BF91,AB93,Bra96,AF97}, and hence we use some of the ideas presented in \cite{BF91,AB93} to analyze our problem.
 The existence and uniqueness of the solution of the saddle point problem \eqref{saddle} is performed by using the theory presented in \cite{BF91,AB93}.
-The main difficulty here as well as in the context of Mindlin--Reissner plate is that the bilinear form $\tilde A(\cdot,\cdot)$ is not elliptic on the whole space $V_h$.
-However, it would be sufficient that the bilinear from $\tilde A(\cdot,\cdot)$ is elliptic on the space $\Ker B_h$ defined as
+The main difficulty here as well as in the context of the Mindlin--Reissner plate is that the bilinear form $\tilde A(\cdot,\cdot)$ is not coercive on the whole space $\cV_h$.
+However, it would be sufficient that the bilinear from $\tilde A(\cdot,\cdot)$ is coercive on the space $\Ker B_h$ defined as

-For $S_h$ as defined by \eqref{fespace} and $M_h$ satisfying Assumptions \ref{A1A2}(i)--\ref{A1A2}(iii), we cannot obtain coercivity of $\tilde A(\cdot,\cdot)$ even on the space $\Ker B_h$.
-This gives us a motivation to modify the bilinear form $\tilde A(\cdot,\cdot)$ consistently by adding a stabilization term so that we obtain the ellipticity on the space $\Ker B_h$.
-The modification of the bilinear form $\tilde A(\cdot,\cdot)$ is done as suggested by Arnold and Brezzi \cite{AB93} for the Mindlin--Reissner plate so that our discrete saddle point problem is to find $((u_h,\bsigma_h),\bphi_h) \in V_h \times [M_h]^d$ such that
+For $\cL_h$ as defined by \eqref{fespacel} and $\cM_h$ satisfying Assumptions \ref{A1A2}(i)--\ref{A1A2}(iii), we cannot obtain coercivity of $\tilde A(\cdot,\cdot)$ even on the space $\Ker B_h$.
+This gives us a motivation to modify the bilinear form $\tilde A(\cdot,\cdot)$ consistently by adding a stabilization term so that we obtain the coercivity on the space $\Ker B_h$.
+The modification of the bilinear form $\tilde A(\cdot,\cdot)$ is done as suggested by Arnold and Brezzi \cite{AB93} for the Mindlin--Reissner plate so that our discrete saddle point problem is to find $((u_h,\bsigma_h),\bphi_h) \in \cV_h \times [\cM_h]^d$ such that

 where the bilinear form $A(\cdot,\cdot)$ is defined as

 with $r>0$ being a parameter.
 Since the stabilization term is consistent, the parameter $r>0$ can be arbitrary in principle.
 By choosing an appropriate parameter, the stabilization can, in addition, accelerate the solver as in an augmented Lagrangian formulation \cite{BL97}.
 Since we do not focus on this aspect of the problem, we simply put $r=1$ in the rest of the paper.
 After putting $r=1$, we have